summerswu/Freshman-Tech-Internships/README.md

 A compilation of established fresman internship programs from the US and Canada, these are ordererd in no particular order given the low amount of internships available, a more comprehensive excel list of tech internships with their respective application deadline, year level requried, and links will be updated at a later date

-### If you don't have US citizenship, the chances of you getting one of the US internship will be dimimished,but don't be discouraged and shoot your shot
+### If you don't have US citizenship, the chances of you getting one of the US internship will be dimimished,but don't be discouraged and shoot your shot.
+Furthermore, a lot of the internships listed below are actually for US legal workers only, but they are listed just in case any incoming freshman are legal US residents.

 ##### remember to check you working status as "illegal" when applying for US Internships